Paso Robles AVA

 Truly enjoyable, approachable award-winning Paso Robles wines

-A chance encounter of two men out for a walk almost twenty years ago has led to the successful winery operation that is known today as Opolo Vineyards.
+A chance meeting of two men out for a walk almost twenty-five years ago has led to the successful winery operation that is known as Opolo Vineyards.

-The meeting of the two, Rick Quinn, 67, and Dave Nichols, 58, took place in Camarillo, California.
-Rick Quinn had just bought approximately 70 acres of plantable land near the city of Paso Robles on the Pacific Coast, and found the land was nearly perfect for planting grapes.
+The meeting of the two, Rick Quinn and Dave Nichols, took place in the City of Camarillo, CA. Quinn had just bought some 70 acres of plantable land near the City of Paso Robles on the Pacific Coast, and had been told the land was nearly perfect for planting grapes.

 “Our basic intent was to become farmers and sell all the grapes we produced to the local wineries that were beginning to crop up along the Central Coast,” informed Nichols during a recent interview.
 “Rick was also an amateur home winemaker so I started making some wines myself.
 Our wines were quite successful among our friends and family, so we expanded our production a bit.”

-The business of growing grapes flourished, but soon an abundance of fruit in the Central Coast region forced the partners to open a winery.
+The business of growing grapes flourished for several years, but soon an abundance of fruit in the Central Coast region forced a decision for the partners to open a winery.
 An old tractor shed was converted into a winery.
 Tanks and barrels were added to accommodate Opolo Vineyards’ first releases.
-By 2001, the first thousand cases of the new entity were offered.
+By 2001, the first thousand cases of the new entity were offered to the public, and were sold out in less than three months.

-For the record, the name Opolo (pronounced Oh-polow) is a Yugoslavian wine name that Rick Quinn admired and ended up borrowing it for the new winery name.
+For the record, the name ‘Opolo’ (pronounced Op-o-lo) is a Yugoslavian wine name that Rick Quinn admired and borrowed for the new winery name.
 Quinn is also half Yugoslavian and half Irish.

-The overriding facet of the operation is the successful long-term partnership between Quinn and Nichols.
-The fact that Opolo Vineyards is a partnership rather than a corporation is somewhat of a rarity in the California wine industry.
+The fact that Opolo Vineyards is a partnership rather than a corporation makes it somewhat of a rarity in the California wine industry.
 It is also a marvelous example of a hobby for two men that turned into a successful business.
+Since its inception, Opolo Vineyards has garnered more than its share of excellent scores and quality medals in the highest competitions.
+Numerous industry periodicals have commented on the excellence of its wines and the consumer following Opolo Vineyards has developed is also worth noting.

 Map of the area